You are going to love this Mocha Coffee Cupcakes recipe. What could be better than mocha and coffee together, in a cupcake?

 To make the frosting, you'll need powdered sugar, cocoa powder, regular salted butter, heavy whipping cream, and a bit more coffee.

-For frosting cupcakes, the Wilton 415-0906 Dessert Decorator Plus is amazing and it's only about $10!
+For frosting cupcakes, this Dessert Decorating kit is amazing and it's only about $10!

 How to Make Mocha Coffee Cupcakes